lex111/Insomnia/README.md

  This will actually install Insomnia as a utility application which can be accessed from your respective distributions application launchpad.

+### Windows
-* Windows: Open up another windows explorer and navigate to your program files folder (x86 or 64 bit is irrelevant).
+Open up another windows explorer and navigate to your program files folder (x86 or 64 bit is irrelevant).
 Now drag the entire Insomnia Windows folder you extracted  from the downloaded zip in the previous step over to the program files folder.
 Go into the folder that was just dragged over and find the Insomnia.exe and run it.
 Now the application will show up in the dock where it can be pinned.

 ## Uninstall

+### Mac
-* Mac: Go to the applications folder and delete the Insomnia application.
+Go to the applications folder and delete the Insomnia application.

+### Linux
-* Linux: Open up a terminal and run:
+Open up a terminal and run:
 ```bash
 sudo dpkg --remove Insomnia
 ```

+### Windows
-* Windows: Open up the program files folder and delete the Insomnia folder.
+Open up the program files folder and delete the Insomnia folder.

 ## Helping Out
 It is assumed you already have node installed and therefore npm.